 With an assortment of fashionable farmhouse conversions and huts peppering the hillside at this Cotswolds hideaway, you might think you’ve stumbled upon a doggie-friendly commune – albeit a very high-spec one.
-The well-being of your pooch is central to the philosophy here, something that’s obvious as soon as you step onto the ample grounds where your pooch is bound to make new furry friends.
+The well-being of your pooch is central to the philosophy here, something that’s obvious as soon as you step onto the ample grounds where your dog is bound to make new furry friends.
 In the pretty gardens by the hotel lobby, you’ll find a dog bath (with shower and shampoo), and a muck room just inside; ideal for a quick wash-down and clean-up if you choose to tackle the onsite dog agility course or winding nature trail that offers breath-taking views over the surrounding countryside.
 On the Farncombe Estate, you’re well placed for more adventurous treks, too, and Broadway Tower is within easy reach.

 When it comes to refuelling, dogs are welcome in the spacious yet snug bar area where they’ll have their own padded mat (if not the red carpet) rolled out, and yet more company of the canine variety.
 While the waiters ingratiate themselves with sausages, humans can dine from the Hook menu, which – unsurprisingly – leans towards seafood, responsibly sourced, mostly from home shores.
-Enjoy hand-dived Orkney scallops, meaty oysters from Porthilly (tempura-style or fresh off the shell), Cornish crab lasagne with kaffir lime & lemongrass sauce, or a rich bouillabaisse of cuttlefish, cod, king prawns, seam bream and mussels.
-For a taste of English summertime, round the meal off with a featherlight Paris-Brest of strawberries and crème fraîche mousse.
+Enjoy hand-dived Orkney scallops, meaty oysters from Porthilly (tempura-style or fresh off the shell), Cornish crab lasagne with kaffir lime & lemongrass sauce, or a rich bouillabaisse of cuttlefish, cod, king prawns, seam bream & mussels.
+For a taste of English summertime, round the meal off with a featherlight Paris-Brest of strawberries & crème fraîche mousse.
 Back at the room, there’ll be dog treats and a complimentary chew toy waiting, if your dog isn’t already wiped out from the social scene.

 Price: Dog-friendly double rooms at The Fish start from £175, including breakfast, based on two sharing.
 There is a £30 charge per stay for dogs.
-Special canine menus are available for dogs to enjoy in their room
+Special canine menus are available for dogs to enjoy in their room.